DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _This prideful attitude..._

-_Fits image of foreign gods._
+_Fits image of sidhes._

-If demons were known for their love for battles, foreign gods were known for their high pride.
+If demons were known for their love for battles, sidhes were known for their high pride.
 But, once you put it into perspective.
 Someone like that who speak frankly is far easier to deal with than for example Qubiley who pretends to be human with her beautiful smile.